 Stabilize merchandising inventory for retail planning

-While there are various external factors that might impact demand, the three key aspects that merchants should consider when merchandise planning are payroll, work settings, and climate.
+While there are various external factors that might impact demand, the three key aspects that merchants should consider when merchandising planning are payroll, work settings, and climate.

 Dick’s Sporting Goods, for example, has discovered that cold-weather gear sales increase throughout the winter months, but light sportswear sales increase during the summer.
 This may be a concern in years with extremely warm winters since things left on the shelf until April may become obsolete.
 This would limit not only shelf space but also profitability, and it became a lesson for other merchants to learn.